sjcockell/mmb8052/practicals/practical_02.md

 Once the `for` loop runs out of inputs (i.e. every entry in the list has been processed), the loop is terminated, and our script can move on to any lines after the `done`.

 ### Exercise 2.7 {: .exercise}

+Estimated time: 10 minutes

+- Modify your script from exercise 2.6 to include a FOR loop so it can download multiple entries passed as arguments
+- Can you still include an argument for the type of data to download?
+- Test your script still works (use the list of UniProt entries above)

+**HINT** - part 2 above is tricky, but possible.
+Investigate the functioning of the `shift` command in a script, here: <https://www.computerhope.com/unix/bash/shift.htm>.

+- Can you think of any further improvements you'd like to make to this script?
+- Do you think it would also be possible to write a script to make using the UniProt search API (see practical 1) simpler?

 # Software Installation